 Key strategies to prevent falls

-These are the most effective steps you can take to prevent injury from a fall, as assessed by the Public Health Agency of Canada and Finding Balance, a program for seniors and caregivers created by the Injury Prevention Centre at the University of Alberta.
+These are the most effective steps you can take to prevent a fall, as assessed by the Public Health Agency of Canada and Finding Balance, a program for seniors and caregivers created by the Injury Prevention Centre at the University of Alberta.